0xPBIT/maiar-ai/apps/website/docs/getting-started.md

 1. Create an OpenAI account at [platform.openai.com](https://platform.openai.com)
 2. Generate an API key in your account settings.
 3. Add funds to your account to use the API
-4. Create a `.env` file with your API key as shown below
+4. Add your API key when the CLI prompts you for it

 :::